vrpolak/q10sk/reference/specification.md

 but most implementations are assumed to be lazy, which means only the function (not the argument) is brought to normal form before function application is executed.
+A common exception to lazyness rule is to reduce K expressions even for argument, as that is guaranteed to save space.

 Aside of K, S and function application, q10sk contains 0, 1 and Q, which are combinators (supercombinators in fact) with a special meaning.